 Now that the Industrial Radiator shop is live, what better time to share some helpful info about how to pick the right industrial/commercial cooling system for your equipment?
 With dozens of manufacturers to choose from and lots of specifications to consider, it can be easy to feel overwhelmed.
 We’re here to help make the process easy.

 How to Find the Right Radiator for Your Equipment

 The simplest way to narrow down your radiator search is by referencing its OEM (original equipment manufacturer) number.
 This is a standard indicator of which brand made the original part and to what specifications.
 Replacement, or aftermarket, radiators are built to meet or exceed the OEM performance specs and can save you a significant amount of money.

 Most radiators have the OEM number printed somewhere on the part itself.
 If you can’t find it, you may need to contact your equipment dealer to determine the number based on make and model.
 The format varies by manufacturer, but most are an alphanumeric string between 6 and 13 characters long.
-Once you know your OEM number, you can search for it on our radiator shop page, or browse all radiators and filter by OEM number using a dropdown on the right.
+Once you know your OEM number, you can search for it on our radiator shop page, or browse all radiators and filter by OEM number using a dropdown on the left.

 There are other important criteria to consider when shopping for an industrial radiator.
 Even after matching to an OEM number, make sure you check the additional product information to ensure the radiator will fit your engine bay and provide the right type of coolant flow.

 Here are a few key specs to verify:

 - Radiator core dimensions

 - With or without oil cooler